High-risk auto insurance

 - Avoid accelerating or braking quickly.
 While you may need to react quickly to avoid potentially dangerous situations, a pattern of rapid accelerations or braking can indicate reckless behavior.

 - Limit distractions.
 Placing your cell phone out of reach, turning down your music to a reasonable level, using hands-free devices and avoiding multi-tasking while driving can help you stay focused on the road.

 - Avoid adverse conditions.
-While it’s probably not possible to never drive in heavy traffic or bad weather, you might lower your risk of being in an accident if you can avoid hazardous road conditions.
+While it’s probably not possible to never drive in heavy traffic, bad weather, or late at night or early in the morning, you might lower your risk of being in an accident if you can avoid hazardous road conditions.

 Frequently asked questions